 For a running Personal Build, you can mark the current failures as non-relevant to allow pre-tested commit to pass (if the user has permission to do this).

->

-> The "Mark as successful" action is not available for Build State.
+The "Mark as successful" action is not available for builds that failed to start.

->

-> Marking build as failed
+Marking build as failed

 You may want to mark a build as failed when: